AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/manage-environments.md

 As a cloud-native service, updates of your staging and production environments within production programs are automatically managed by Adobe.

 However updates to development environments as well as to environments in sandbox programs are managed within the programs.
-When such an environment is not running the latest publicly available AEM release, the status on the **Environments** card on the **Overview** screen of the program will show **Update Available**.
+When such an environment is not running the latest publicly available AEM version, the status on the **Environments** card on the **Overview** screen of the program will show **Update Available**.

 ![Environment update status](assets/environ-update.png)